01 of 11

 The Boardwalk at Virginia Beach: Three Miles of Oceanfront Fun

 The boardwalk has been a staple of Virginia Beach fun for over a century.
 The boardwalk was built in 1888 as a five-block, wooden-planked promenade.
 Following $103 million worth of improvements, the Virginia Beach Boardwalk of today is a three-mile concrete esplanade stretching along the oceanfront from Rudee Inlet to 40th Street.
-It is 28-feet wide and features an adjacent bike path to accommodate bicycles, surreys, and skaters.
-Ramps for handicapped accessibility lead from the boardwalk to the beach at each block and wooden walkways at 8th, 17th, 24th and 30th Streets extend to the water's edge.
+It is 28 feet wide and features an adjacent bike path to accommodate bicycles, rollerbladers, and skaters.
+Ramps for handicapped accessibility lead from the boardwalk to the beach at each block and wooden walkways at 8th, 17th, 24th, and 30th Streets extend to the water's edge.

-In addition to the many oceanfront hotels and restaurants that line the Boardwalk, there are... upscale shops and street-style vendors, amusement areas, historic museums, an array of sculptures and monuments, a traditional fishing pier, live outdoor entertainment stages and much more.Continue to 2 of 9 below.
+In addition to the many oceanfront hotels and restaurants that line the boardwalk, there are upscale shops and street-style vendors, amusement areas, historic museums, an array of sculptures and monuments, a fishing pier, live outdoor entertainment stages, and much more.Continue to 2 of 11 below.

 The Atlantic Wildfowl Heritage Museum is located in historic DeWitt Cottage, the oldest beach house still standing along the Virginia Beach Oceanfront.
-Built in 1895 during the early days of Virginia Beach development and listed on the Virginia Landmarks Register, this typical Victorian beach cottage of yesteryear has twenty-two rooms, a basement, an attic and fourteen-inch brick walls.
+Built in 1895, during the early days of Virginia Beach development, this Victorian cottage has 22 rooms that have been converted into galleries.

-The Atlantic Wildfowl Heritage Museum displays antique and contemporary wildfowl decoys, shorebird carvings, artwork and other artifacts, as well as Virginia Beach history displays.
+The Atlantic Wildfowl Heritage Museum displays wildfowl decoys, shorebird carvings, artwork and other artifacts, as well as Virginia Beach history displays.
 Outbuildings include a Museum boathouse and the first Virginia Beach library.
-A lovely seaside garden features an array of salt-air hearty flowers, shrubbery, and trees.
+A lovely seaside garden features an array of flowers, shrubbery, and trees.
 The Museum Gift shop offers a good selection of hand-carved decoys, books, bird kites, wildfowl art, and photographs.Continue to 3 of 11 below.

 Virginia Legends Walk

-While in the area, visitors with an interest in history can take a pleasant and interesting stroll through the Virgi...nia Legends Walk.
-This landscaped walkway celebrates Virginians who have made important national and global contributions during their lives, including such influential figures as Thomas Jefferson, Captain John Smith, Robert E. Lee, James Madison, Douglas MacArthur, Edgar Allen Poe, Ella Fitzgerald, Arthur Ashe and many others.Continue to 3 of 9 below.
+While in the area, visitors with an interest in history can take a pleasant stroll through the Virginia Legends Walk.
+This landscaped walkway celebrates Virginians who have made important national and global contributions during their lives, including such influential figures as Thomas Jefferson, Captain John Smith, Robert E. Lee, James Madison, Douglas MacArthur, Edgar Allen Poe, Ella Fitzgerald, Arthur Ashe, and more.Continue to 4 of 11 below.

 Virginia Beach Fishing Pier

 Continuing north along the Boardwalk, you will find the popular Virginia Beach Pier, which operates from April through October.
-During the summer season, from Memorial Day until Labor Day, it is open 24 hours a day.
-Spring and fall operating hours vary.
+During the summer season, from Memorial Day until Labor Day, it is open 24-7.
 Fees are charged to fish on the pier, but a fishing license is not required.
 A small fee is also charged to those who just want to walk on the pier and explore.Continue to 5 of 11 below.

 Beach Street USA

 Beach Street USA celebrates summer along the Virginia Beach oceanfront with entertainment, festivals, fireworks, and more.
-Beginning in mid-June and continuing through Labor Day, daily street performers including puppets, jugglers, magicians, and more create a festive Mardi Gras-esque atmosphere along the sidewalks of Atlantic Avenue and nearby side streets.
+Beginning in mid-June and continuing through Labor Day, daily street performers including puppets, jugglers, and magicians create a Mardi Gras-esque atmosphere along the sidewalks of Atlantic Avenue.

 The Naval Aviation Monument

-Dedicated and on May 6th, 2006, the Naval Aviation Monument pays tribute to Navy, Marine Corps, and Coast Guard aviation from the early 1900s through the present and acknowledges the connected and vital role of the Virginia Beach and greater Hampton Roads area.
-Located next to the Norwegian Lady monument along the Boardwalk, the Naval Aviation Monument features bronze sculptures, by renowned sculptor and artist Mike Maiden, and laser-etched granite storyboards which feature significant historical aviation events including among other things:
+The Naval Aviation Monument pays tribute to Navy, Marine Corps, and Coast Guard aviation from the early 1900s through the present and acknowledges the connected and vital role of the Virginia Beach and greater Hampton Roads area.
+Next to the Norwegian Lady monument, the Naval Aviation Monument features bronze sculptures by renowned artist Mike Maiden and laser-etched granite storyboards of historic aviation events.Continue to 10 of 11 below.

 The King Neptune Statue

-A prime photo-op spot and must-see along the Virginia Beach Boardwalk, the King Neptune statue by sculptor Paul DiPasquale stands mightily at Neptune Park near the Hilton Hotel 31st Street.
-This impressive bronze sculpture is 34-feet tall to the height of the trident, weighs 12.5 tons and, in addition to King Neptune, includes an octopus, two dolphins, a sea turtle, a lobster and twelve fish.
+A prime photo-op spot along the Virginia Beach Boardwalk, the King Neptune statue by sculptor Paul DiPasquale stands mightily at Neptune Park near the Hilton Hotel 31st Street.
+This impressive bronze sculpture is 34 feet tall (to the height of the trident), weighs 12.5 tons and, in addition to King Neptune, includes an octopus, two dolphins, a sea turtle, a lobster and twelve fish.